metauni/metauni.github.io/mag/index.md

 ## Hardware

 At metauni learning is centered on virtual blackboards that we call *metaboards*.
-It is therefore essential that you have access to a tablet with stylus, in order to collaborate on the metaboards with other students.
+It is therefore recommended that you have access to a tablet with stylus, in order to collaborate on the metaboards with other students.
 Tablets that plug into your computer via USB can be found for as little as AUD$50.
 Members of our community have successfully used the following products:

 * [XP-PEN G640](https://www.storexp-pen.com.au/buy/54.html) graphics tablet (~AUD$50)
 * [XP-PEN Deco 01v2](https://www.storexp-pen.com.au/buy/73.html) graphics tablet  (~AUD$80)